Tom Watson (football manager)

 Tom Watson (April 1859 – 6 May 1915) was an English football manager who managed Sunderland and Liverpool around the turn of the 20th century.
 In winning the league title with both clubs—the first title for both—he was the first manager to do so with two clubs.
-Watson remains Liverpool's longest-serving manager, spending a total of nineteen years at the Merseyside club.
+Watson remains Liverpool's longest-serving manager, spending a total of nineteen years at the club.

 Early career

 In 1881, Watson formed Newcastle upon Tyne-based club Rosehill.
 Being involved in local football, Watson played for local clubs Woodbine, Rosewood and Heaton.
 Prior to joining Sunderland, Watson was involved in a secretarial capacity at hometown clubs Newcastle West End and Newcastle East End.
 Acting as a general manager for both clubs, Watson helped Newcastle West End secure a lease of St James' Park, before resigning in December 1887 due to a crush at a game between Shankhouse, who had been loaned St James' Park, and Aston Villa.
 Watson later joined Newcastle East End in time for the 1888–89 season, where he continued to recruit Scottish international players, a tactic he had employed at West End.